Jane West (campaigner)

 Jane West is an American cannabis activist and CEO of the cannabis lifestyle brand Jane West.
 She is best known as the founder of cannabis networking organization Women Grow.
-In 2016, Inc. magazine named her “the most widely recognized female personality in cannabis" and in 2019, InStyle magazine included her in its 2019 Badass 50 list highlighting women who are "changing the world."
+In 2016, Inc. magazine named her “the most widely recognized female personality in cannabis,” and in 2019, InStyle magazine included her in its 2019 Badass 50 list highlighting women who are “changing the world.”

 Edible Events

 In October 2013, West, a married mother of two living in a Denver suburb, created the pseudonym Jane West to anonymously host monthly bring-your-own-marijuana dinner parties.
-On February 28, 2014, she lost her job as a corporate event planner when her employer spotted her smoking vaporized marijuana on CNBC as part of its coverage of Colorado's legalization of cannabis.
+On February 28, 2014, she lost her job as a corporate event planner when her employer spotted her smoking vaporized marijuana on CNBC as part of its coverage of Colorado’s legalization of cannabis.
 Adopting West as her full-time professional name, she continued to host marijuana-friendly gatherings through her production company Edible Events.
-She'd later write, “At times I’ve struggled with the feeling that I was in way over my head.
+She’d later write, “At times I’ve struggled with the feeling that I was in way over my head.
 But as I worked through the struggles, I found that Jane West was stronger, smarter and more powerful than the person I had been.”

 In May 2014, West began collaborating with the Colorado Symphony Orchestra on “Classically Cannabis: The High Note Series,” a series of bring-your-own cannabis fundraising concerts.
 The series received international media attention after the Denver officials warned organizers that the events risked violating public marijuana consumption laws unless those responsible made the shows invitation only.

 Women Grow

 In August 2014, West raised $42,000 in seed money from 14 cannabis businesswomen and co-founded Women Grow in Denver with Jazmin Hupp.
 The organization focused on hosting networking events with notable speakers in order to serve “as a catalyst for women to influence and succeed in the cannabis industry as the end of marijuana prohibition occurs on a national scale.”
+West told reporters that she was “stunned that the industry was mostly made up of Caucasian men” and “I want every woman to know that there’s a place for you in this industry.”

 While the first networking event drew 70 attendees, by February 2016 Women Grow had chapters in 44 cities, 21,000 newsletter subscribers and 30,000 followers on Instagram.
+Event speakers included U.S. Representatives Dina Titus and Eleanor Holmes Norton.
+In 2015, Newsweek reported that “the woman who appears to have united the most women in the marijuana industry this year is Jane West, the founder of Women Grow.”

-In June 2016, West and Hupp stepped down from their respective roles as Women Grow's national events director and CEO.
-West and Hupp continue to serve on Women Grow's national board of directors, while Chanda Macias serves as its chairwoman.
+In June 2016, West and Hupp stepped down from their respective roles as Women Grow’s national events director and CEO.
+West and Hupp continue to serve on Women Grow’s national board of directors, while Chanda Macias serves as its chairwoman.